MD Landing Hero with Page Title

 Prerequisites for Admission

 Penn State College of Medicine is committed to developing tomorrow’s diverse group of humanistic, systems-thinking physicians who will serve a broad spectrum of communities and lead in many areas of our health care system.
 We seek applicants who come to medicine with a passion to serve and a commitment to excellence and life-long learning.
-In today’s rapidly changing health care environment, physicians must acquire a depth of understanding in the life sciences, humanities, clinical sciences, and health system sciences.
-We seek students who bring a full, rigorous, and holistic backgrounds of study and experiences to medical school and who are poised for the depth and breath of learning to become health care scholars and leaders.
+We seek students who bring a full, rigorous, and holistic backgrounds of study and experiences to medical school.

 We accept students with good standing backgrounds who are, or will be, graduates of accredited colleges and universities in the U.S. or Canada before matriculation to Penn State College of Medicine.
-There are no restrictions on the type of major a student selects who possesses competencies in designated prerequisite areas outlined below.
-The Medical College Admissions Test (MCAT) and the CASPer Test for personal characteristics are required and used in a holistic manner with other aspects of the application in the selection process.
+There are no restrictions on the type of major a student selects who possesses competencies in the designated prerequisite areas outlined below.
+The Medical College Admissions Test (MCAT) is required and used in a holistic manner with other aspects of the application in the selection process.

 Prerequisite Preparation For Admission